studiofarzulla/event_study/CONTRIBUTING.md

 ### Code Style

 - Follow PEP 8 guidelines for Python code
-- Use meaningful variable and function names
+- Use meaningful variable and function names (please use my style)
 - Maximum line length: 120 characters
-- Use type hints where appropriate
+- Use type hints where appropriate (more the merrier)
 - Format code with `black`:
   ```bash
   black code/